Additional migration options for mailboxes

 To set the mailbox migration priority, either double-click any cell in the Priority column and enter a number (Fig. 2.) or select one or more mailboxes, right-click any highlighted row and choose the appropriate option from the shortcut menu.

-The Match target mailbox option in the shortcut menu lets you match a selected source mailbox with a new target mailbox or rematch it with the same target mailbox to restart the migration.
-Once you choose to change the target mailbox, the Match mailboxes window will open (Fig. 3.).
+The Match target mailbox option in the shortcut menu lets you match selected source mailboxes e.g. with different target mailboxes.
+Once you select this option, the Match mailboxes window will open (Fig. 3.).

-By choosing this option you will generate a detailed report on the mailbox migration process (Fig. 5.).
-A mailbox report window provides a detailed information on all items included in the migration.
+By choosing this option, you will generate a detailed report on the mailbox migration process (Fig. 5.).
+A mailbox report window provides detailed information on all items included in the migration.
 All counted items are split into four categories:

 - Migrated – items migrated successfully,